 Protect Your Extremities

-You need synthetic or wool socks with wicking liners as this will help promote dry and warm feet, which is incredibly important for snowshoeing.
+It would be best if you had synthetic or wool socks with wicking liners as this will help promote dry and warm feet, which is incredibly important for snowshoeing.

 Hands & Head

-Therefore, to supplement your snowshoe clothing layers, a hat and gloves are a must.
+Therefore, to supplement your snowshoeing clothing layers, a hat and gloves are a must.
 This is also where synthetics or wool do the best work.
-A balaclava, headband or an ordinary hat will do just fine at retaining heat.
+A balaclava, headband, beanie, or an ordinary hat will do just fine at retaining heat.

 Mittens or gloves should be waterproof as this is paramount for keeping your hands warm and dry.

 Originally published March 27, 2019.
-Updated by Susan Wowk on Jan 10, 2020, to include information on clothing fabrics and example layers
+Updated to include additional information (fabrics, examples) on Dec 20, 2020.